Jgrtowy/coverly/README.md

 <a href="https://coverly.jgrtowy.xyz" rel="noreferrer noopener" target="_blank"><img src="public/logo.svg" height="128"/></a>

 # Generate your favorite album poster in just a few seconds!
+## This app lets you sign in with your Spotify account, select your desired album, create a fancy, customizable poster and export it as a printable `.png` file!
 </div>

 ## Features ⭐